nus-cs2103-AY1920S2/duke/docs/README.md

 * Marking completed tasks
 * Deleting tasks
 * Finding tasks by keyword
-* Automatically saving the task list in a save file
+* Automatically saving the task list in a save file (located in ./data/tasks.txt)
-* Automatically Loading a task list from a save file
+* Automatically Loading a task list from a save file  (located in ./data/tasks.txt)

 ## 3. Usage